 A study by Staten et al. (2002) is notable in this regard by including more rigorous controls for selection bias in examining the impact of credit counseling on borrower behavior.
 While Staten et al. examine consumer credit counseling rather than homeownership counseling, their findings nonetheless lend support to the argument that even after controlling for selection bias, counseling can have an impact on the counselees' subsequent credit management.
-This study creates a pseudocontrol group from credit bureau data by identifying households with similar credit profiles to those that received services, but are located in areas not served by the counseling agencies and so could not have been aided by these groups.
-These researchers find that counseling did improve clients' credit profile over a three-year period in comparison to the control group.
+This study creates a pseudo-control group from credit bureau data by identifying households with similar credit profiles to those that received services, but are located in areas not served by the counseling did improve clients' credit profile over a three-year period in comparison to the control group.
 The impacts were greater on those borrowers who started with the weakest credit measures.
 Improvements were evident in such measures as fewer accounts open, lower debt levels, fewer delinquencies, and greater improvements in credit scores.